LexiFi/grep_cmt/README.md

 > questions about the code, feel free to contact us, but we may not be able to
 > help you.
 Suggestions for improvements are also likely to be
 > ignored.
 Instead, we encourage you to take the approach (and the code) and
-> develop on your own into a proper, user-friendly, powerful, code refactoring tool.
+> develop it into a proper, user-friendly, powerful, code refactoring tool.
 >
 > Thanks! - LexiFi

-# Semantic search of OCaml values
+# Structural search of OCaml code

-`grep_cmt` is a command-line tool written at LexiFi to perform semantic search of OCaml code.
+`grep_cmt` is a command-line tool written at LexiFi to perform structural search of OCaml code.

 The code is released as-is in case it is of interest to the community.
 The